 We can undertake an inspection of any off mains drainage system including septic tanks, sewage treatment plants and cesspits.
 The most important thing is that the tank is emptied on the day that our engineer comes to your property.
 We know that this means an additional cost, but it’s really important in making sure that a septic tank inspection is as thorough as possible.
 If you need any help at all getting this arranged, we can do this for you.
 You see, if a septic tank is full when we inspect it, we can’t carry out a thorough inspection of the walls of the tank.
 It could be that there are splits or fractures which can cause future problems.

-So, what’s involved in a pre-purchase septic tank inspection?
+So, what’s involved in a home buyer drainage survey?
 One of our engineers attends your property on the agreed day, and will be there either when the tank is being emptied or as soon as possible afterwards.
 We use two types of cameras to investigate the condition of the drainage system:

 - A high quality digital camera lowered into the tank, which allows 360 degree footage to be taken of its walls.
 We can check the condition of the tank as well as making sure that any dip pipes or baffles within the tank are in place.